michaellaycs/No-JSAIAssistant/README.md

 2.  **Launch LM Studio GUI and Download a Model:**

       * Open LM Studio.
-      * In the LM Studio interface, navigate to the "Discover" or "Models" section.
+      * In the LM Studio interface, navigate to the search bar at the top.
       * Search for the model specified in your `.env` file, e.g., `stabilityai/stablelm-zephyr-3b`.
-      * Select a compatible quantized version (e.g., `Q4_K_M` or `Q5_K_M`) and click "Download".
+      * Select a compatible quantized version (e.g., `Q4_K_M` or `Q5_K_M`) and download it.

 3.  **Start the Local Inference Server:**

-      * Once the model is downloaded, go to the "Local Inference Server" tab (usually represented by a `>` icon on the left sidebar).
+      * Once the model is downloaded, go to the "Developer" tab (usually represented by a `>` icon on the left sidebar).
-      * Load the downloaded model into the server.
+      * Start the server and load the downloaded model into the server.
       * Ensure the server is running on **Port 1234**.
 You can check and configure this in the server settings within LM Studio.
       * Keep the LM Studio GUI application open; the server must be running *before* you start your Docker container if you intend to use the local LLM.